reaktor/Neliohinnat/README.md

 ## Data sources

 Apartment price data for the postal codes is from [Statistics Finland][statfi] open data [API][statfi-api] (see [Terms of Use][statfi-terms]).
 Postal code region names, municipalities, population data, and map are from Statistics Finland [Paavo - Open data by postal code area][paavo].
+Map has been simplified by removing small islands and by reducing the amount of corners of the polygons.

 The data sets are accessed with the [pxweb] and [geofi] package from [rOpenGov].
 See the script `source/get_data.R` for details.